 Our Company was incorporated in the British Virgin Islands on May 18, 2021.
-On August 16, 2021, the Company completed a redomicile merger with its predecessor company, Moxian, Inc., a Nevada corporation pursuant to an Agreement and Plan of Merger entered into on May 28, 2021, wherein it acquired all the assets, liabilities, rights, obligations and operations of the latter and its subsidiaries, through an exchange of an identical number of its ordinary shares
+On August 16, 2021, the Company completed a redomicile merger with its predecessor company, Moxian, Inc., a Nevada corporation pursuant to an Agreement and Plan of Merger entered into on May 28, 2021, wherein it acquired all the assets, liabilities, rights, obligations and operations of the latter and its subsidiaries, through an exchange of an identical number of its ordinary shares.

-On October 25, 2021, the Board approved to re-designate 50,000,000 of its authorized but unissued ordinary shares of par value of \$0.001 each (the "Ordinary Shares") as 50,000,000 preferred shares of par value of \$0.00101 each (the "Preferred Shares") and amend its Memorandum and Articles of Association, among other things, to specify the rights attaching to the preferred shares.
-On October 28, 2021, the Company filed its Amended and Restated Memorandum and Articles of Association (the "Amended and Restated M&A") with the British Virgin Islands Registrar of Corporate Affairs.
-The Company is authorized to issue 150,000,000 Ordinary Shares and 50,000,000 Preferred Shares pursuant to the Amended and Restated M&A.
+On October 25, 2021, the Board approved to re-designate 3,333,333 of its authorized but unissued ordinary shares of par value of \$0.015 each (the "Ordinary Shares") as 3,333,333 preferred shares of par value of \$0.01515 each (the "Preferred Shares") and amend its Memorandum and Articles of Association, among other things, to specify the rights attaching to the preferred shares.
+On October 28, 2021, the Company filed its Amended and Restated Memorandum and Articles of Association with the British Virgin Islands Registrar of Corporate Affairs.
+Under the then effective memorandum and articles, the Company was authorized to issue 10,000,000 Ordinary Shares and 3,333,333 Preferred Shares.

-On November 11, 2021, the Board approved to issue 5,000,000 Preferred Shares to Bridgeforrest (BVI) Inc., a holding company owned by Conglin (Forrest) Deng, the Chief Executive Officer and an Executive Director of the Company, for gross proceeds of \$5,000,000.
+On November 11, 2021, the Board approved to issue 333,333 Preferred Shares to Bridgeforrest (BVI) Inc., a holding company owned by Conglin (Forrest) Deng, the Chief Executive Officer and an Executive Director of the Company, for gross proceeds of \$5,000,000.
 The shares were issued on December 1, 2021.

-On December 28, 2021, in a Special Meeting, the shareholders approved the issue of up to 20 million new ordinary shares of the Company, at a price of \$2.50 per share to certain non-US based accredited investors.
-On February 11, 2022, the Company completed this private placement and issued 16,000,000 new shares, raising \$40 million, which it will use in bitcoin mining in order to diversify its business operations.
+On December 28, 2021, in a Special Meeting, the shareholders approved the issue of up to 1.33 million new ordinary shares of the Company, at a price of \$37.50 per share to certain non-US based accredited investors.
+On February 11, 2022, the Company completed this private placement and issued 1,066,666 new shares, raising \$40 million, which it has used in bitcoin mining in order to diversify its business operations.

-Our predecessor company, Moxian, Inc ("Moxian") was incorporated in the State of Nevada, United States of America, on October 12, 2010.
+Our predecessor company, Moxian, Inc ("Moxian") was incorporated in the State of Nevada, United States, on October 12, 2010.
 It was uplisted to the Nasdaq Capital Market on November 14, 2016, operating as an O2O enterprise, with two major lines of business mobile applications linking small and medium enterprises to its network platform and digital advertising through a partnership with Xinhua New Media, which operates the official app of the New China News Agency, a state-backed media firm.
 The mobile app business failed to achieve a meaningful share of the market and incurred huge losses, primarily because users found the Moxian app unwieldy and not user-friendly.
 By September 30, 2018, the Company had to halt this business as it ran out of working capital whilst the digital advertising continued until July 2022 when the Company divested its entire business operation in China.